Nicolas Cleynaerts: Life

 Cleynaerts was a follower of Jan Driedo.
-Educated at the University of Leuven, he became a professor of Latin, which he taught by the conversational method.
+Educated at the University of Leuven, he was ordained a priest.
+He also became a professor of Latin, which he taught by the conversational method.

 A desire to read the Koran led him to try to establish a connection between Hebrew and Arabic.
 These studies resulted in a scheme for proselytism among the Arabs, based on study of the language, which should enable Europeans to combat Islam by peaceful methods.
-In pursuit of this, he travelled to Spain in 1532, and after teaching Greek at Salamanca was summoned to the court of Portugal as tutor to Dom Henrique, brother of João III.
+In pursuit of this, he travelled to Spain in 1531, and after teaching Greek and Latin at Salamanca was summoned to the court of Portugal as tutor to Dom Henrique, brother of João III.

 He found another patron in Louis Mendoza, marquis of Mondéjar, governor general of Granada.
 There with the help of a Moorish slave he gained a knowledge of Arabic.
-He tried in vain to gain access to the Arabic manuscripts in the possession of the Spanish Inquisition, and finally, in 1540, set out for Africa to seek information for himself.
+He tried in vain to gain access to the Arabic manuscripts in the possession of the Spanish Inquisition, and finally, in 1540, set out for Fez in Morocco to seek information for himself.

-He reached Fez, then a flourishing seat of Arab learning, but after fifteen months of privation and suffering was obliged to return to Granada, and died in the autumn of 1542.
+Cleynaerts, who as a Christian priest was subject to abuse by the Muslim population, settled in the Jewish quarter of Fez, the mellah, rather than in the Christian funduq for he perceived it safer.
+Though he also experienced hostility from some in the Jewish community, he formed a number of close friendships with some Jews who tutored him in Arabic and whom he in turn tutored in Latin.
+Cleynaerts tried in vain to buy Arabic books at the bookstalls which were installed on Fridays by the Great Mosque as he claims that Christians and Jews were not allowed to enter this space.
+He stayed in Fez until the end of 1541.
+Then, after fifteen months of privation and suffering he returned to Granada, and died in the autumn of 1542.
 He was buried in the Alhambra.